 But the demand for more housing is still high and we are raising funds to build dormitory Cluster C (above).
 The funding required to build Cluster C is $3.1M.
 A lead gift of $1.5M has been secured and we are actively seeking additional funding of $1.6M to begin construction.

 At the crest of campus, the Student Center will serve as a focal point for students to engage with each other and share experiences outside the classroom.
 The new campus hub will have spaces for meals, events and student activities.
 It will host offices for student government, a campus radio station and internal and external event spaces.
+The $3.5M funding required to build the Student Center has been secured and the University is now preparing to begin construction.

 To learn more about these projects and how you can partner with us to make them happen, contact the foundation at 206.545.6988 or firstname.lastname@example.org